 Generational legacies and wealth are two things I predict will be hot topics in 2019 among individuals, families, businesses and especially entrepreneurs as each continues to be affected by the destructive impact of gentrification and other societal woes.
 In the December article by Eater, “Ben’s Chili Bowl Inspires D.C.’s Black Business Owners to Invest in Themselves,” co-founder Virginia Ali noted that the business would have folded a long ago if she and her late husband, Ben Ali, didn’t have the foresight to buy the building that is home to the iconic 60-year-old eatery located at U Street NW.
 This investment in the property was also an investment in generations to come.

-Similarly in Houston, third generation chef and caterer Reginald Martin is also of the same belief that ownership is a blueprint for building a legacy that will be passed down from one generation to the next.
+Similarly in Houston, Texas, third-generation chef and caterer Reginald Martin is also of the same belief that ownership is a blueprint for building a legacy that will be passed down from one generation to the next.
 In 2003, he revived the family’s catering business, Lemond Catering, originally started by his grandmother, Emelda Lemond, in 1959 and today owns the property used to cater some of the city’s high-profile clients and events.
 “What I have learned and I have tried to share this with my fellow peers, when you study your competition and you study the other families that aren’t African-American and you start to wonder, ‘How are they so successful,’ you have to go back a couple of generations.
 Granddad bought a piece of land somewhere and that was their first restaurant,” says Martin.
 “African-Americans must, particularly in the food business, own their real estate if they can, if it makes sense.
 Because in order to have some type of legacy, even if you wanted to sell your business, it is very difficult to sell our business because the business sometimes is the talent.”

-Martin was just 10-years-old when he began working the family business as his grandmother catered in her town of Opelousas, La.
+Martin was just 10-years-old when he began working the family business as his grandmother catered in her town of Opelousas, Louisiana.
 He said his grandmother was a florist by trade who got into food, catering for church weddings and other events.
 Watching her along with his parents left an undeniable desire to have food be a more significant part of his life.
 However, like many growing up during the Civil Rights Era when the push for education and careers in fields such as medicine and law were deemed more acceptable, Martin followed suit attending Texas A & M and later working six years in the field of agriculture, the closest he could get to food.

 Returning to Family Roots and Traditions